-The remaining indicators in the area (Access to media for local/regional communities and for community media; Access to media for people with disabilities; Access to media for women; Media literacy) scored medium risk.
-It is important to consider, however, that even though the legal framework in most of these cases is satisfactory, practice is lagging behind: the media organizations providing representation for Roma-related news and trainings for Roma journalists, for example, are struggling because of financial hardships.
-Equal representation of women in the Hungarian media is a persistent problem.
+The remaining indicators in the area (Access to media for people with disabilities; Access to media for women; Media literacy) scored medium risk.
+It is important to consider, however, that even though the legal framework in most of these cases is satisfactory, practice is lagging behind: media literacy programs are scarce and limited in their scope, and equal representation of women in the Hungarian media is a persistent problem.